netik1020/Concise-iPython-Notebooks-for-Deep-learning/Image_Classifier/Readme.md

 A Convolution based model is used here to classify the images.

-There are 6 convolution lyers with kernel size of (1,1) and number of kernels increases from 16 to 512.
+There are 6 convolution layers with kernel size of (1,1) and number of kernels increases from 16 to 512.

 Each Convolution layer is followed by batch normaliztion layer and Leaky ReLU activation.